gchq/coreax/CONTRIBUTING.md

 For hardcoded integers >= 1000, an underscore should be written to separate the thousands, e.g. 10_000 instead of 10000.

 ### Documentation and references
 The coreax documentation should reference papers and mathematical descriptions as appropriate.
 New references should be placed in the [`references.bib`](references.bib) file.
-An entry with key word `RefYY` can then be referenced within a docstring anwhere with `[RefYY]_`.
+An entry with key word `RefYY` can then be referenced within a docstring anywhere with `[RefYY]_`.

 ### Generating docs with Sphinx